Phone

 • Treatment of Investments: Contracting parties undertake to provide foreign investors with treatment no less favorable than that granted to domestic investors.
 This principle ensures equal protection and fairness in the host country’s legal and regulatory environment.

 • Expropriation, Losses, and Compensation: The treaties generally provide that investments of foreign investors cannot be nationalized or expropriated except for public interest purposes and subject to the payment of compensation.
-Compensation in cases of expropriation or nationalization must reflect the fair value of the investment.
+Compensation for expropriation or nationalization must reflect the fair value of the investment.
 Additionally, when foreign investors suffer losses due to war, armed conflict, revolution, or civil unrest, compensation must be provided through restitution or financial payment.
-Such compensation must not be less favorable than the compensation provided to domestic investors or investors from third countries.
+Such compensation must not be less favorable than that provided to domestic investors or to investors from third countries.

 Transfer of Funds